Achievments and Activities

 General Budget Law

-Government Units Budgets Law
+Government Units Budgets Law till a fiscal year 2022

 Government Ministries, Departments and Units Manpower Bylaw(Ministries & Departments)